tadpoleloop/idle_apocalypse_event_planner/README.md

 1. A simulation framework
 1. A tree-search engine

 The simulation framework attempts to make a nearly 1-1 replica to the game's event framework.
 One noteable difference is that the simulation *averages out* the discrete nature of how creatures produce resources.
-In the game the creates produce resources in a batch every few seconds.
-The simulation framework instead produces a steady rate of resources.
-This is to simplify the model to make creating a plan simpler
+In the game, the creatures produce resources in a batch every few seconds.
+In the simulation framework, the creatures produce a steady rate of resources.
+This is to simplify the model to make creating a plan simpler.

 The tree-search engine first seeds the search with a random simulation, and then attempts to improve on that plan with a *small* change.
-This is repeated until it no longer can find a small change that improves on the plan.
+This is repeated until it can no longer find a small change that improves on the plan.

-A *small* change in this context is perturbing the plan by moving a few upgrades(toggles) earlier or later.
+A *small* change, in this context, is perturbing the plan by moving a few upgrades(toggles) earlier or later.

 # FAQ